aws-powertools/powertools-lambda-python/docs/we_made_this.md

 Feature flags can improve your CI/CD process by enabling capabilities otherwise not possible, thus making them an enabler of DevOps and a crucial part of continuous integration.
 Partial rollouts, A/B testing, and the ability to quickly change a configuration without redeploying code are advantages you gain by using features flags.

-In this talk, you will learn the added value of using feature flags as part of your CI/CD process and how AWS Lambda Powertools can help with that.
+In this talk, you will learn the added value of using feature flags as part of your CI/CD process and how Powertools for AWS Lambda can help with that.

 #### AWS re:invent 2023 - OPN305 - The Pragmatic Serverless Python Developer